fxamacker/cbor/README.md

 &nbsp;

 Speed is only one factor.
-There's more important criteria (like not crashing and producing correct results).
+There are more important factors.

 |                   | fxamacker/cbor 2.1               |ugorji/go 1.1.7                   |
 |-------------------|----------------------------------|----------------------------------|